irrdnet/irrd/docs/users/queries.rst

   after a query has been sent.
 Queries are answered in the order they were submitted.
 Takes no parameters.
 In deviation from all other queries, this query will return no response at all.
 * ``!t<timeout>`` sets the timeout of the connection.
-The connection is closed when no activity on the connection has occurred for this many seconds.
+The connection is closed when no activity on the connection has occurred for this many seconds and there are neither running queries nor queries in the pipeline.
 Valid values range from 1 to 1000.
 The default is 30 seconds.
-For ``!a`` queries, which can take several minutes, a higher timeout value should be set.
 * ``!a<as-set-name>`` recursively resolves an `as-set`, then resolves all combined unique prefixes originating from any of the ASes in the set.
 Returns both IPv4 and IPv6 prefixes.
 Can be filtered to either IPv4 or IPv6 with